0:30Bob Marley: Is Jamaica's Government Rasta? (1978 Interview)

 Rare reggae footage from the 1960s — interviews, studio sessions, and behind-the-scenes clips.
-We're actively searching for footage — check back soon.
+Browse 1 clip below.

 The 1960s was a decade of relentless musical innovation.
 The British Invasion, psychedelia, Motown, folk protest, and the birth of heavy rock all collided.
 The Beatles, Rolling Stones, Jimi Hendrix, Bob Dylan, and James Brown were redefining what popular music could be.
 Behind the scenes, studios like Abbey Road, Muscle Shoals, and Stax were laboratories of sound.
 This decade produced some of the most fascinating behind-the-scenes footage ever captured — from D.A.
 Pennebaker’s fly-on-the-wall documentaries to the Maysles brothers’ concert films.